Flu Resource Center

 The flu vaccine is an effective way to prevent or reduce the severity of flu symptoms.
 Learn more about the flu and the flu vaccine from our experts:

 If you still have questions about the flu or flu vaccine after reading our additional resources below, consult with your child's doctor.
 You can also submit questions to Rise and Shine, our parenting advice site, and look for an answer from one of our experts in the coming weeks.

 The Centers for Disease Control and Prevention (CDC) recommends certain individuals get a yearly influenza vaccine.
 This provides the best protection throughout the flu season, which typically ends in early spring.

-While children younger than 6 months old are too young to get shots, but the best way to protect them is to make sure other people in their families get their flu shots.
+While children younger than 6 months old are too young to get the influenza vaccine, the best way to protect them is to make sure other people in their families get their flu shots.
 Plan to get your flu vaccines early, especially if you or your children are part of one of the following groups: